awsdocs/amazon-ec2-user-guide/doc_source/compute-optimized-instances.md

 For more information about the hardware specifications for each Amazon EC2 instance type, see [Amazon EC2 Instance Types](https://aws.amazon.com/ec2/instance-types/)\.

-For more information about specifying CPU options, see [Optimizing CPU options](instance-optimize-cpu.md)\.
+For more information about specifying CPU options, see [Optimize CPU options](instance-optimize-cpu.md)\.

 ## Instance performance<a name="compute-performance"></a>